rwfwuwx/11buddy-and-I/README.md

   (![xiaohu_icon](https://github.com/rwfwuwx/11buddy-and-I/assets/60617251/784485d6-85f7-4072-a7e8-9c6572ca05ee)
  **xiaohu** is on the way comming ...)

-All together,
+All together, a **Study_TaskList**,

-what you have decided and the according instructions sent to 11buddies formed, （we call it），

-  a **Study_TaskList**: in this way, 11buddies work with you finishing your research.
+what you have decided and the according instructions sent to 11buddies formed（we call it）a Study_TaskList： with which 11buddies work with you, get your research done.

 ![11buddy_illustration_20220721_small](https://github.com/rwfwuwx/11buddy-and-I/assets/60617251/8522c03f-8a91-4b19-bc0a-1a5fda6ac0e6)